 High-Starch Vegetables and Blood Sugar Levels

 Potatoes, particularly white potatoes, are notorious for their high starch content.
 When consumed, starch is rapidly broken down into sugar in the body, leading to spikes in blood sugar levels.
-Weight management or diabetes management can be affected by this.
+This can affect weight management or diabetes management.
 When not consumed in moderation, potatoes’ high glycemic index (GI) can cause rapid fluctuations in blood sugar levels.

 Healthy Potato Alternatives